Featured Dust Extraction products

 Dust, fumes and other gaseous contaminants can be extremely dangerous to both the health of your employees and your business.
 Exposure can lead to a wide variety of illness and poor health in the longer term, as well as significantly affect productivity and workforce performance.
-Our extensive range of dust extractors means that it’s easier to keep this menace under control.
+Our extensive range of dust extractors and dust extraction units means that it’s easier to keep this menace under control.

 We offer a wide variety of extraction systems tailored to your individual needs.
 With our extensive knowledge in various industries no application is beyond our capabilities.
-Our products cover:
+Our dust extraction units and extraction systems cover:

 - 425M3/hr-23,000+M3/hr of filtered extraction